High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

-The mixed test case that illustrates Bayesian optimization is a toy test case~\cite{CAT-EGO} detailed in Appendix~\ref{SMO_app:Toy}.
+The mixed test case that illustrates BO is a toy test case~\cite{CAT-EGO} detailed in Appendix~\ref{SMO_app:Toy}.
 This test case has two variables, one continuous and one categorical with 10 levels.
+As a result, the relaxed dimension used to construct the GP model using the CR method is 11, while the relaxed dimension for the most general GP model employing the HH method is 46.
 In~\figref{SMO_res_optim_mi} and~\figref{SMO_res_optim_mi2} six GP models are being compared.
-These six models are four classical Kriging models, namely GD, CR, EHH and HH and two PLS based models, namely our new model HH+PLS and the previously developed CR+PLS model~\cite{SciTech_cat}.
+These six models are four classical GP models, namely GD, CR, EHH and HH and two PLS based models, namely our new model HH+PLS and the previously developed CR+PLS model~\cite{SciTech_cat}.
 In particular, in~\cite{SciTech_cat}, we used this CR+PLS method coupled with a criterion to choose automatically the number of PLS components that gives the best prediction for optimization.
 This adaptive PLS method for mixed integer has been applied to the MDO of DRAGON as detailed in Section~\ref{SMO_subsec:res_AD}.
 To assess the performance of our algorithm, we performed 20 runs with different initial DoE sampled by LHS.
 Every DoE consists of 5 points in~\figref{SMO_res_optim_mi} and of 10 points in~\figref{SMO_res_optim_mi2}.
-For both experiments, we chose a budget of 55 infill points. \figref{SMO_convmi} and \figref{SMO_convmi2} plot the convergence curves for the six methods.
+For both experiments, we chose a budget of 55 infill points.
+Figure \ref{SMO_convmi} and \figref{SMO_convmi2} plot the convergence curves for the six methods.
 To visualize the data dispersion, the boxplots of the 20 best solutions after 25 evaluations are plotted in~\figref{SMO_mini_mi} and~\figref{SMO_mini_mi2}.
 The computational times for every method are indicated in~\tabref{SMO_tab:resToy} for a 5 point DoE and in~\tabref{SMO_tab:resToy2} for a 10 point DoE.
+We note that the overall computational cost is derived by the optimization cost related to the maximization of the infill criterion.
+In fact, such optimization is often related to the number of the design variables rather than the size of the DoE.
 On this test case, our method gives the best results with the 5 point DoE in terms of median convergence speed and dispersion among the 20 DoE.
 For the 10 point DoE, our method is among the faster together with CR+PLS.
-However, even if the HH+PLS method has been shown to be efficient for solving this test case, it is still more coslty than CR+PLS or GD because the computational cost associated to the reconstruction of the matrix of hyperparameters is significant.
+However, even if the HH+PLS method has been shown to be efficient for solving this test case, it is still more costly than CR+PLS or GD because the computational cost associated to the reconstruction of the matrix of hyperparameters is significant.
 Nevertheless, it is a method based only on two hyperparameters (one categorical and one continuous) making it around 20 times easier to optimize than HH or EHH and 3 times faster for better performance.
-In any case, using a 5 point DoE is slightly more efficient than using a 10 point DOE because Bayesian optimization is known to perform better with a smaller DoE for a given budget of evaluations~\cite{le2021revisiting}.
+In any case, using a 5 point DoE is slightly more efficient than using a 10 point DoE because BO is known to perform better with a smaller DoE for a given budget of evaluations~\cite{le2021revisiting}.
 But this effect is not significant for methods that use PLS, as PLS benefits greatly from the initial DoE information to find the most interesting search directions.
 This explains why PLS methods are performing better with a 10 point DoE than with a 5 point DoE.